Senior Human Resources Business Partner, UChicago Arts

 Performs other related work as needed.

-Bachelorâ™s degree from an accredited institution with specialization in Human Resources or Business Administration.
+Bachelorâ™s degree from an accredited institution; specialization in human resources or business administration.

 Administrative systems knowledge strongly preferred.